Adithyan-b-raj/Adithyan-b-raj/SETUP.md

 #### 📊 Stats (Lines 55-62)
 - The stats will automatically show your real GitHub activity
-- Make sure your username "Adithyanbraj" is correct in the URLs
+- Make sure your username "Adithyan-b-raj" is correct in the URLs

 #### 🏆 Personalize Content
 - Update the "About Me" section (lines 28-46) with your real skills